No Surrender (2007): Event

 In the second to last match Christian Cage defeated Samoa Joe by disqualification.
 Joe was disqualified after attacking the referee when he tried to break up a hold.
 After the match, Joe continued to attack referees, security and X Division jobbers.

 In the main event Kurt Angle defeated Abyss to retain the TNA World Heavyweight Championship, in Angle's third match of the evening.
-Angle forced Abyss to submit to the ankle lock.
+Angle targeted Abyss's left leg heavily during the match, eventually forcing him to submit to the ankle lock.
 After the match, Judas Mesias cut a hole under the ring mat and pulled Abyss underneath.